 This post looks at the main colours / types of lentils, how they differ, and what sorts of recipes they can be used for!

-It’s no secret that I love lentils – I’ll sing their praises every day of the week.
-They’re the versatile little disc that can be used in pretty much any cuisine you can think of.
+It's no secret that I love lentils - I post lentil recipes all the time, and I'll sing their praises every day of the week.
+They're the versatile little disc that can be used in pretty much any cuisine you can think of.

 But there are several different types of lentils, and this can sometimes be confusing to lentil newbies.
 It's not always possible to swap one type of lentil for another - so read on to find out more about the different types of lentils, and what they can be used for!

 There are quite a few different types of lentils, including:

 - red lentils (my favourite, and my most commonly used)

 - brown / green lentils (which I tend to group together as they can be used pretty much interchangeably)

 What are the differences between different colours of lentils?

 There are several ways in which the different types of lentil differ.
 For example: